-A Resident Assistant (RA) is a full-time Franklin student who is trained to be a resource for students within their residence.
+RESIDENT ASSISTANTS A Resident Assistant (RA) is a full-time Franklin student who is trained to be a resource for students within their residence.
 RAs are upperclassmen who are trained to provide peer support, organize programs for community development, and enforce residence hall policies.
 Your student's Resident Assistant is also the person who will help with checking in and out of the residences at the beginning and end of the year.
-RAs lead a monthly hall meeting for their residents during which they provide updates on campus events, community happenings, and convey important information about logistics on campus (such as health & safety updates during travel, check out procedures, etc.).
-Attendance at these residence hall meetings is mandatory for all students who live on campus.
+RAs lead a mandatory monthly hall meeting for their residents during which they provide updates and instructions from the Office of Student Life, information about community and logistics on campus (such as health and safety checks during Academic Travel, check-out procedures, etc.) Attendance at these residence hall meetings is mandatory for all students who live on campus.
+HOUSING SELECTION FOR RETURNING STUDENTS Each spring semester, housing selection for the following academic year occurs.
+The dates, location and order of return housing registration will be announced by the Office of Student Life.
+The housing deposit must be paid in full before a student is allowed to participate in this process.
+This deposit will later be deducted from the total semester residence fees.
+This fee is nonrefundable if the student fails to attend Franklin in the fall or moves offcampus.